 3. Quality control procedures the company has established to ensure material identity (as to heat numbers and inventory) from the time material arrives from a mill or a source, through fabrication process, and shipment.
 Refer to IM 451 Appendix G.

 · The steel mill and/or supplier shall furnish an identification list, invoice or bill of lading for each shipment to each project.
-It shall show the project, design number, size, length, grade, heat number, source and number and weight of pieces in the shipment and contain a certification statement state that the attached mill test reports represent the itemized material.
+It shall show the project number, size, length, grade, heat number, source and weight of pieces in the shipment and contain a certification statement state that the attached mill test reports represent the itemized material.
 For wire mesh reinforcement, also include the spacing and size of wire, length and width of sheets or rolls and quantity in the shipment.

 · The signed mill test reports/certification shall include the physical, chemical analysis, ASTM designation, grade and type for each heat.